-The final installment of Walker’s story focuses on how he discovered a pollination error using FarmLogs Crop Health Alerts.
+The final installment of Walker’s story focuses on how he discovered a pollination error using FarmLogs Crop Health Imagery.
 If you missed the first two parts of Walker’s story, you can find them here:

 Discovering a pollination error